UK's Best Park - West Midlands

 Think your local green space is the best in the country?

-Voting is now open for UK's Best Park, as voted by YOU!
+Voting is now closed for UK's Best Park, as voted by YOU!
 2017.
-The parks nominated within the West Midlands are listed below - find your favourite and cast your vote today!
-Voting closes at 5pm on Friday 3rd November and the winner of UK's Best Park 2017 will be announced at the Fields in Trust Awards at Lord's Cricket Ground on Wednesday 29th November.
+The parks nominated within the West Midlands are listed below.
+Voting closed at 5pm on Friday 3rd November and the winner of UK's Best Park 2017 will be announced at the Fields in Trust Awards at Lord's Cricket Ground on Wednesday 29th November.

 To view parks nominated in other areas around the UK simply follow one of the links below.